-Upon reaching a determination, the decision maker(s) will issue a written rationale for the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the university imposes on the respondent and any remedies designed to preserve or restore equal access to the university's education program and activities for the complainant.
+Adjudication of formal complaints will treat complainants and respondents equitably by recognizing the need for complainants to receive remedies when a respondent is determined responsible and for respondents to face disciplinary sanctions only after a fair process determines responsibility.
+Upon reaching a determination, the decision-maker(s) will issue a written rationale for the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the university imposes on the respondent, and any remedies designed to preserve or restore equal access to the university's education program and activities for the complainant that impose requirements on the respondent.
 The Title IX Coordinator oversees effective implementation of remedies.

-a.
-Adjudication Process for Formal Complaints against Students

-Adjudication of alleged violation(s) of this policy for student respondents will be handled under the Title IX Sexual Harassment Adjudication Process in the Office of Student Accountability and Restorative Practices (OSARP).
-Procedures for OSARP's Title IX Sexual Harassment Adjudication Process are published on OSARP's website in the Student Handbook section.

-- b.
-Adjudication Process for Formal Complaints against Classified and Wage Employees, A&P Faculty without Tenure, and Affiliates Adjudication of alleged violations of this policy for respondents who are classified and wage employees, A&P faculty without tenure, and affiliates will be handled under procedures published on the Human Resources website. - c.
-Adjudication Process for Formal Complaints against Instructional Faculty and A&P Faculty with Tenure
+- a.
+Adjudication Process for Formal Complaints against Students Adjudication of alleged violations of this policy for student respondents will be handled under the Title IX Sexual Harassment Adjudication Process in the Office of Student Accountability and Restorative Practices (OSARP).
+Procedures for OSARP's Title IX Sexual Harassment Adjudication Process are published on OSARP's website in the Student Handbook section. - b.
+Adjudication Process for Formal Complaints against Employees or Affiliates Adjudication of alleged violations of this policy for employee or affiliate respondents will be handled under procedures published on the Title IX Office website.
+Each university division will generally be responsible for identifying employees representing the various employee classifications to serve as decision-makers/hearing panel members.